If you think this post is right on the nail please LIKE it via facebook and g+1 it. Thanks it really helps us grow.

 This is the day 2 introduction to NauticEd sailing school.
 Watch the video and/or read the text below.

-This is day 2 of 6 in your introduction to NauticEd.
+This is the content of the day 2 email of 6 in your introduction to NauticEd.

 Today we’ll discuss the NauticEd Sailing Certification and show you how to get discounts off NauticEd courses or even get them for free using the our social media program.